 - Hardware specific code, such as device drivers, boot-loader, BIOS ...

 - Embedded devices, Real-time system where the size of code and performance are important

 - Low-level code where performance is critical etc.

 Write ARM assembly code to calculate sum of numbers from 1 to 100 (R0 = 1 + 2 + 3 + ... + 100 = 5050 = 0x13BA) using the following flowcharts:

 Assembly Code 1-1: Counting up with while-loop.

 You need to submit one assembly code for each flowchart.
-Total you will create three assembly code.
+The total you will create three assembly codes.

 Part-II.
 Accessing Arrays